bonolo1/expense-tracker-app/README.md

   pip install -r requirements.txt
   ```

-10. Once all packages are installed, enter the following command to run the server and hence the expense tracker app:
+10. Once all packages are installed, enter the following command to run the server and hence the expense tracker application:

   ```
   python manage.py runserver